iNaCA Student Groups

 English National Honor Society, Shangri-La

-STEM is the integration of science, technology, engineering, and math in a real world setting.
-The main goal of iNaCA STEM initiative is to best prepare STEM proficient students who are ready to take on tomorrow's global challenges.
-In STEM Club, students and teachers meet twice a month to share interests, ideas and passions in math, science, engineering, and technology.
-We work together on project and demonstration ideas for the iNaCA STEM Fair.
-STEM Club is also a path for freshman and sophomores to join the Science Honor National Honor Society and have some fun!
+STEAM Club is the integration of science, technology, engineering, the arts, and math in a real-world setting.
+The main goal of iNaCA STEAM Club initiative is to best prepare STEAM proficient students who are ready to take on tomorrow's global challenges.
+In STEAM Club, students and teachers meet twice a month to share interests, ideas and passions in math, science, engineering, the arts, and technology.
+We work together on project and demonstration ideas for the iNaCA STEAM Club Fair.
+STEAM Club is also a path for freshman and sophomores to join the Science Honor National Honor Society and have some fun!

 The iNaCA Student Council Program is a venue for student participation in decision making.
 Below are the program’s goals: